 5.3.1 Physical Capability.
 This specification of the CNP includes timeout events (see Figure 3).
 These are system events, in the sense that they are performed by a global clock.
 When the CNP commences (this happens when the cartographer issues a valid CFP) a global clock starts 'ticking'.
 The timeout events are represented by a number of action constants: cTimeout is a timeout that takes place after a valid CFP, aTimeout is a timeout that takes place after a valid CFP, aTimeout is a timeout that takes place after a valid award, and so on.
-We introduce fluent constants to record that a timeout has taken place - for example, we use the cTimeoutHappened constants to record that a cTimeout has taken place and the timeoutHappened constants to record that some other timeout has taken place3.
-(Due to space limitations, several action and fluent constants of the action signature of D^{CNP} , including the ones mentioned above, are not presented in Table I.) The effects of a timeout are expressed in terms of the states of affairs it initiates and terminates.
+We introduce simple fluent constants to record that a timeout has taken place - for example, we use the cTimeoutHappened constants to record that some other timeout has taken place.
+(Due to space limitations, several action and fluent constants of the action signature of $D^{CNP}$ , including the ones mentioned above, are not presented in Table I.) The effects of a timeout are expressed in terms of the states of affairs it initiates and terminates.
 An aTimeout, for example, obliges the awarded explorer to report the result of the awarded task.